iAmWaris97/space-travelers/README.md

 ## Acknowledgments

-> Special thanks to the co-creator of Redux (Dan Abramov) for his complete course on redux actions and store methodes.
+> Special thanks to the co-creator of Redux (Dan Abramov) for his complete course on redux actions and store methods.

 > And thanks to all the developers whose code, documentations, and efforts helped us doing this project.